aws/aws-toolkit-vscode/designs/sam-debugging/local-sam-debugging.md

 -   Changed functionality
     -   CodeLenses on code files invoke the function in isolation, and no longer attempt to associate the function with a SAM Template
+        -   This change may surprise existing users.
+There is a high likelihood that they will prefer using F5 to debug their SAM Applications instead of searching for the CodeLenses.
+To mitigate this change, we have the following strategies:
+            -   publicize the change (through a PR of this document)
+            -   ensure the changelog entry suitably explains the impact when the change is made
+            -   update the user docs
+            -   describe behavior explicitly where appropriate ( for example, in tooltips)
     -   CodeLens configurations have a new location and structure
 -   New functionality
     -   `aws-sam` Debug Configurations provide a new way to launch debug sessions against SAM Template resources